 If you do not leave New Zealand before your visa expires

 You are not allowed to stay after your visa expires.
-Find out how to avoid being unlawfully in New Zealand and what you can do if you are.
+Find out what to do if you need to stay past your visa expiry.

-When your visa expires
+Find out when your visa expires

 If you stay after your visa expires